langflow-ai/langflow/docs/docs/integrations/notion/notion-add-content-to-page.md

 import useBaseUrl from "@docusaurus/useBaseUrl";
 import ZoomableImage from "/src/theme/ZoomableImage.js";

-# AddContentToPage Component in Langflow
+# Add Content To Page

 Langflow allows extending its functionality with custom components like `AddContentToPage`, which converts markdown text to Notion blocks and appends them to a Notion page.